(This page last updated 1430 Saturday 30 January 2021)

 How to keep in touch with us, seek or offer help

-If you have any questions regarding the St John's response to Coronavirus, have a particular concern or need, or can offer help to others, please use the contact form below - or call 0114 257 0966.
+If you have any questions, have a particular concern or need, or can offer help to others, please use the contact form below - or call 0114 257 0966.
 We have a good number of volunteers who'd love to help, and you may even want to be one of them!

 Hope in time of Coronavirus

-To equip us in these weeks of the pandemic, our vicar Rick has recorded three short video messages exploring the difference a faith in Jesus makes, and what sort of people he calls us to be.
-Please scroll down and enjoy them: we hope you will find them encouraging and thought-provoking.
+To equip us in these weeks of the pandemic, our vicar Rick has recorded some short video messages exploring the difference a faith in Jesus makes, and the sort of people Christ calls us to be.
+Scroll down and enjoy them: we hope you will find them encouraging and thought-provoking.

 But first, why not hear this message of hope from our friend, evangelist Roger Carswell?

 Here is Rick's first Midweek Message: 'How to flourish in anxious times':

 This is our second Midweek Message, 'The most practical thing you can do':